FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/system-operators/1-introduction-to-cmm.md

 - `monasca-ui-CMM_2.0.14-x.run` Executable for installing the Horizon Plugin on the node where the OpenStack Horizon Service is deployed.

-The `CMM_documentation_2.0.14-x.tar.gz` file includes Markdown manuals providing an overview of CMM as well as information directed to system operators and application operators (replace `x` with the current version number of CMM).
+The `CMM_documentation_2.0.14-x.tar.gz` file includes PDF manuals providing an overview of CMM as well as information directed to system operators and application operators (replace `x` with the current version number of CMM).